 If it is a good idea and you know the business area, go for it regardless of the investment environment.
 But if you cannot defend the idea in front of yourself the next day, ditch it.

 15, Brand loyalty

-Now big companies also started as small ideas in the garage.
-They must do guerilla marketing. they know the way to the top and can make choices for partnership and support.
-They started working with a young Romanian tennis player and in 1984 with Michael Jordan.
-They know that Tiger Woods will sell even after the scandal.
+Many big companies also started as small ideas in the garage.
+They must do the guerrilla marketing, knowing the way to the top and can making choices for partnership and support.
+It is called synergy.
+Nike started working with a young Romanian tennis player and in 1984 with Michael Jordan.
+People at Nike know that Tiger Woods will sell even after the scandal.